edelabar/ericdelabar.com/_posts/relevant/2008-04-01-identity-and-openid.markdown

 ---
 layout: post
-title: Identity and OpenId by Eric DeLabar
+title: Identity and OpenId
 metadesc:
 class: post
 changefreq: never
 priority: 0.9
-category: relevant
+categories: [relevant, OpenId, blogging, web 2.0]
 ---
-# Identity and OpenId

 It all started last week when I read
 [an article on Vitamin about the launch of ClickPass at SxSW](http://www.thinkvitamin.com/features/webapps/the-thrill-of-launch).
 I'd noticed [OpenID](http://en.wikipedia.org/wiki/OpenID) before, mainly on the